Construction Accident Attorneys Helping Injured Clients in Washington D.C., Maryland and Virginia

 Site managers and construction companies should make sure there are protective systems in place, such as sloping or shoring systems.
 Sloping involves cutting the trench wall back at an angle inclined away from the excavation.
 Shoring involves installing supports to prevent ground movement or cave-ins.
 Additionally, there are steps construction workers should take to protect themselves when working in or around a trench, including:

-The Washington, D.C. workers’ compensation lawyers at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP help those who are injured in a construction accident.
+The Washington, D.C. workers’ compensation lawyers at Koonz McKenney Johnson & DePaolis LLP help those who are injured in a construction accident.
 We also have offices in Greenbelt, Maryland and Fairfax, Virginia.
 Call us today and speak to one of our attorneys.